NationalSecurityAgency/qgis-densityanalysis-plugin/readme.md

 <div style="text-align:center"><img src="help/densityanalysis.png" alt="Heatmap density analysis"></div>

 Once the parameters have been set, click on ***Display Density Values*** and the top scores will be listed.
 If you click on any of entries only that grid cell will be display.
-A drop down set of actions specifies whether QGIS will ***Auto pan*** or ***Auto zoom*** to the selected feature or ***No action*** taken.
+A drop down set of actions selects what happens when clicking on one or more of the score entries.

+* ***No action*** - No action is taken.
+* ***Auto pan*** - The density map polygon layer will only display the selected polygons and hide all ther rest.
+The QGIS canvas will pan to the center of all the selected features.
+You can click and drag to select more than one entry, or Ctrl-click to add or subtract from the selection.
+* ***Pan+flash*** - All of the polygons in the density map polygon layer will be displayed.
+Only a single row can be selected at a time and the canvas will pan to the center of the selected polygon and will flash lines showing where it is located at.
+* ***Auto zoom*** - The density map polygon layer will only display the selected polygons and hide all ther rest.
+The QGIS canvas will zoom to the center of all the selected features.
+You can click and drag to select more than one entry, or Ctrl-click to add or subtract from the selection.

 You can then examine the features within the grid cell.
-You can also click and drag to select more than one, or Ctrl-click to add or subtract from the selection.
 Here is an example view.

 <div style="text-align:center"><img src="help/example.png" alt="Example"></div>